goasana/config/README.md

 ### How is this different from Viper?

 [Viper](https://github.com/spf13/viper) and go-config are solving the same problem.
-Go-config provides a different interface and is part of the larger micro ecosystem of tooling.
+Go Config provides a different interface and is part of the larger micro ecosystem of tooling.

 ### What's the difference between Encoder and Reader?